Voting Record — Tim Loughton MP, East Worthing and Shoreham (10371)

 Commons14 Feb 2006Health Bill — New Clause 5 — Smoke-free premises: exemptions — consideration Majorityno Rebel

-11 Apr 2005Stopped being a member of the Draft Mental Health Bill (Joint Committee)
+11 Jul 2005Stopped being Member, Draft Mental Health Bill (Joint Committee)

 Commons14 Dec 2004Mental Capacity Bill — Clause 24 — Advance decisions to refuse treatment: general Majorityaye Rebel